mrazomej/phd/docs/src/chapter_05/section_06_maxent.md

 \sum_i A_{ij}'' A_{jk}'' = \beta_j \delta_{jk},
 $$
 where $\beta_j$ is the $j^\text{th}$ eigenvalue of the matrix $\mathbf{E}$ and
 $\delta_{jk}$ is the Kronecker delta function.
-What this means is that, as desired, the constraints are orthogonal to each other, improving the algorithm convergence speed.
+This means that, as desired, the constraints are orthogonal to each other, improving the algorithm convergence speed.

 ### Predicting distributions for simple repression constructs

 Having explained the theoretical background and the practical difficulties, and a workaround strategy proposed by Bretthorst, we implemented the inference using the moments obtained from averaging over the variability along the cell cycle (See [Sec.
 5.4](#sec:ch5_sec05)). [@Fig:ch5_fig16] and [@Fig:ch5_fig17] present these inferences for both mRNA and protein levels respectively for different values of the repressor-DNA binding energy and repressor copy numbers per cell.
 From these plots, we can easily appreciate that even though the mean of each distribution changes as the induction level changes, there is a lot of overlap between distributions.
 This, as a consequence, means that at the single-cell level, cells cannot perfectly resolve between different inputs.

 ![**Maximum entropy mRNA distributions for simple repression constructs.** mRNA distributions for different biophysical parameters.
 From left to right, the